automa-saga/automa/README.md

 ## Usage

+*NOTE: This project is still in active development (v1.0.0 is not released yet) and so API may change between releases.*

 1. Add dependency using `go get -u "github.com/automa-saga/automa"`.
 2. Implement workflow steps (that implement `automa.AtomicStep` interface) using the pattern as below:
 ```go
 // MyStep1 is an example AtomicStep that does not implement AtomicStep interface directly and uses the default
 // implementation provided by automa.Step
 type MyStep1 struct {